kaatinga/settings/README.md

 ...
 ```

-The root model must be also added to the LoadUsingReflect() signature as pointer:
+The root model must be also added to the LoadUsingReflect() signature via pointer:

 ```go